Sgsouham/How-to-pay-attention/README.md

 ### The main Components

-    Q) What are this big blocks with xN written beside them?
+    Q) What are this big blocks with Nx written beside them?
     A) The left block denotes the Encoder and the right part denotes the Decoder.

+    Q) What are the component of these blocks?
+    A) The concept of MultiHead Attention is the main.
+It contains the scaled dot product of self-attention to generalize the "attentive portions over a varied          (query, key, value) set.